MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-scopes.md

 - Reservations are optionally used to ensure that a DHCP client always receives the same IP address.

-Before you deploy your DHCP server, list your subnets and the IP address range you want to use for each subnet.
+Before you deploy your DHCP server, list your subnets, and the IP address range you want to use for each subnet.

 Other types of scopes available in an authorized IPv4 DHCP server can provide expanded functionality, depending on your user requirements and deployment considerations.